Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Introduction

 \section{Introduction}

 \fi

-\IEEEPARstart{W}ith the advancement of deep neural networks (DNNs) in various fields of computer science, many studies have been conducted to resolve the transparency of network decisions.
-As the most common explaining method, assignment of attribution (also called relevance) aims to understand the decisions derived from the complex inner structure of a network by highlighting the most relevant factors in the input and characterizing them as a supporting basis.
-Such theoretical methods increase the confidence in a model decision and lead to intuitive understanding even in fields that require specialized domain knowledge, such as medicine and chemistry.
-In addition, they are already commonly utilized in other computer vision fields, e.g., weakly supervised segmentation and detection, as the method to obtain the initial seeds.
+\IEEEPARstart{W}ith advancements in deep neural networks (DNNs) across various fields of computer science, many studies have aimed to improve the transparency of these networks' decision-making processes.
+The most common method for explaining DNN decisions is the assignment of attribution (also known as relevance), which aims to understand decisions by highlighting the most relevant input factors and characterizing them as the basis for those decisions.
+These theoretical methods enhance confidence in model decisions and provide intuitive understanding, even in specialized fields like medicine~\cite{binder2021morphological, hofmann2022towards} and chemistry~\cite{keyl2023single}.
+They are also commonly utilized in other computer vision applications\cite{ahn2019weakly, Lee_2019_CVPR, huang2018weakly}, e.g., weakly supervised segmentation and detection, as the method to obtain the initial seeds.

-To identify the relevant parts in an input for network prediction, many studies based on a modified backpropagation algorithm ~\cite{bach2015pixel,kindermans2017patternnet, montavon2017explaining, zhang2018top, nam2020relative, ancona2018towards, gur2021visualization, lee2021relevance} have attempted to resolve the importance of neurons in layers by adopting approaches that propagate the output logits in a backward manner.
-With own approach from each method, it is possible to clarify the significant parts as the basis for the predictions by assigning the relevance to the activated neurons according to their contribution.
-Although these methods have some advantages of localization and notable visualization, a few suffer from class-agnostic, scattered attribution to irrelevant factors, and ambiguous criteria for interpretation that mostly rely on a human-view.
+To identify relevant input parts for network prediction, many studies have used modified backpropagation algorithms~\cite{bach2015pixel,kindermans2017patternnet, montavon2017explaining, zhang2018top, nam2020relative, ancona2018towards, gur2021visualization, lee2021relevance, montavon2019layer}.
+These methods determine the importance of neurons across different layers by propagating output logits backward through the network.
+Each method interprets and visualizes network decisions based on its unique propagation rules, assigning relevance to the activated neurons according to their contributions.
+However, some methods suffer from class-agnostic, scattered attributions to irrelevant factors, and ambiguous criteria for interpretation that largely rely on human judgment.